yutee/cetha/README.md

 ![tendpointag](./00-images/Screenshot%202024-09-04%20at%2016.11.29.png)
 The endpoint_check.txt file uploaded as an artifact.
 It contains the result gotten when api is queried.

-- __Possible Improvements__
+- __Possible Improvements:__
 As with all software, there is always updates and patches, and this project is no different.
 There are certain areas that can be worked on:
-- SSL Certificates
+    - TSL/SSL Certificates
-- Alerting with Alert manager
+    - Alerting using Prometheus/Alertmanager
-- Implement wider range of policies
+    - Implement wider range of policies using open policy agent